Effects of spin-orbit interaction and electron correlations in strontium titanate: Appendix: Alternative derivation of interaction-induced singlet correlation

-Only some of these components are expected to be finite if cubic symmetry is broken.
-For instance, the dominance of only $d_{xy}$ orbital discussed in the main text entails that only two components $\Delta_{\pm\hat{z}}$ are finite.
-These order parameters can be utilized to reduce the interaction Hamiltonian Eq.~(\ref{eq:H_int_k4}) to a quadratic form with respect to fermionic operators, similarly to BCS~\cite{tinkham2004introduction} and the mean-field RVB approximation~\cite{BASKARAN1987973}.
-This analysis will be presented elsewhere.
+This order parameter can be utilized to reduce the interaction Hamiltonian Eq.~(\ref{eq:H_int_k4}) to a quadratic form with respect to fermionic operators, as in the mean-field RVB approximation~\cite{BASKARAN1987973}.
+Detailed analysis will be presented elsewhere.

 Here, we analyze the properties of the Hamiltonian without linearization.
 The kinetic energy contribution to the Hamiltonian projected on the subspace of states with wavevectors $k=0$ and $\vec{k}_{\vec{l}}$ is